mbergmann-sh/basicbossGUI/README.md

 # basicbossGUI
 BasicBoss GUI is a Qt5 interface to the well-known CBM-Basic 2.0 Compiler "Basic Boss" for the Commodore C64.
 It runs on Windows, but should be easily portable to Linux with a working WINE configuration.

+# Acknowledgement
+BasicBoss GUI partially uses code from the original bbcompiler written by Thilo Herrmann, now placed in the public domain.

 # Warning
 This code still contains some bugs!
 The app uses german language - there are no translations available yet.